 Our Team

-ACCESS of Wilmington is committed to fostering a supportive work environment as we continue Building Community and Eliminating Barriers to Health & Wellness
+ACCESS of Wilmington is committed to fostering a supportive work environment as we continue Building Community and Eliminating Barriers to Health & Wellness.

 Careers

-For all other inquiries, if you have experience in the fields of recreational therapy or exercise science, nonprofits, or digital media coordination and are interested in working with ACCESS of Wilmington in any role, you may send a resume to paula@accessilm.org for future consideration.
+If you have experience in the fields of recreational therapy or exercise science, nonprofits, or digital media coordination and are interested in working with ACCESS of Wilmington in any role, you may send a resume to paula@accessilm.org for future consideration.

 Staff